Akashphalke0075/shell-script-p/README.md

 * pwd  (present working directory)

-* uptime (to check machine is up from how much time)
+* uptime (to check machine is up from how much time)..

 * cat /proc/meminfo  (it gives memory related info)

 * fdisk -l   (to see list of disk)

-this is enddd
+thgit

 ----------